 Verify that the requirements exist for identifying what manufacturing processes are used and verify functions are special processes and for qualifying the implementing procedures by determining if the processes are fully functional.

-For the purposes of this procedure, special processes can be defined as metallurgical, chemical, mechanical or other processes which may produce significant changes in the properties or characteristics of the product and where assurance of satisfactory results is largely dependent on the use of qualified procedures, personnel and equipment.
-In most applications of special processes the assurance of quality can not be obtained by direct inspection of the in-process activity or final product.
+For the purposes of this procedure, special processes can be defined as metallurgical, chemical, mechanical, or other processes which may produce significant changes in the properties or characteristics of the product and where assurance of satisfactory results is largely dependent on the use of qualified procedures, personnel, and equipment.
+In most applications of special processes, the assurance of quality can not be obtained by direct inspection of the in-process activity or final product.

 Verify that a system has been established and implemented for documentation of work performance (including required verification and testing) when special processes are used in manufacturing.

 Examine the performance of selected special processes as required.
-Verify that qualified procedures are being followed and that the work is performed by personnel trained and certified in accordance with the manufacturers QA program requirements.
+Verify that qualified procedures are being followed and that the work is performed by personnel trained and certified in accordance with the manufacturers quality assurance (QA) program requirements.

 Criterion IX of Appendix B includes welding, and nondestructive testing as special processes.
-These activities are reviewed individually under separate procedures (55050, 55100, for welding; and 57050 to 57090 for NDE).
+These activities are reviewed individually under separate procedures (IPs 55050, 55100, for welding; and 57050 to 57090 for Non Destructive Examination).
 Examples of special processes are the following:

 heat treating